Governance

 Officer Candidates Recommendation Committee

-Now) Professor Emeritus of Business at Joongang University
+Current) Professor Emeritus of Business / Chungang University

 Hyundai Capital convenes a Board of Directors Meeting once a quarter on a regular basis and extraordinary board meetings on an as-needed basis.
-We define board independence in its decision-making process specified in the Articles of Incorporation and make sure that it requires two thirds or more of the votes cast by the board directors to approve any transactions between a registered director and the company in line with the Commercial Code.
-In 2021, nine board meetings were convened with 56 items put on the agenda and the average attendance rate of outside directors was 100%.
+We define board independence in its decision-making process specified in the Articles of Incorporation and make sure that it requires two thirds or more of the votes cast by the board directors to approve any transactions between a registered director and the company in line with the Commercial In 2024, eight board meetings were convened with 46 items put on the agenda and the average attendance rate of directors was 96%.

-In addition, we have six committees reporting to the board to help it make decisions efficiently including the Board of Outside Directors, Audit Committee, Risk Management Committee, Officer Candidates Recommendation Committee, Remuneration Committee and Executive Committee.
+In addition, we have seven committees reporting to the board to help it make decision efficiently inclduding the Board of Outside Directors, Audit Committee, Internal Control Committee, Risk Management Committee, Officer Candidates Recommendation Committee, Remuneration Committee and Exectuive Committee.
 The board and its committees are evaluated in terms of their composition, roles, responsibilities, management, etc. and outside directors are also evaluated individually once a year.
 Outside directors evaluate the board and individual committees that they are part of in terms of whether the board and the committees were in compliance with laws, whether sufficient information was provided for them to make the right decisions, whether the board composition was appropriate, etc. With the board’s approval, a team looking after board management puts in place the evaluation frameworks to assess outside directors’ expertise, fairness, ethics and integrity and reports the evaluation results to the board.

 Committees reporting to the Board